1. Introduction to Sequence-based typing of micro-organisms

 2. Advantages of sequence-based typing

 Since the introduction of the multi locus sequence typing (MLST) technology in 1998, DNA sequence based molecular typing techniques are becoming more and more popular.
 Sequence data are in contrast to "band-based only" methods (e.g. PFGE or RFLP) proof-read bands (simultaneous bidirectional sequencing is possible) that translate into something biological meaningful, i.e. the universal genetic code (once translated the results are independent from sequencing technology or sequencing machines).
 A nucleotide base is the smallest and most accurate unit in biology.
-The advantages of sequencing are therefore, the
+The advantages of sequencing are therefore, the- speed of data generation from DNA (i.e., not living strains but DNA can be sent to reference laboratories),

 [top]